That the Bill be now read a second time.

 “any supervision, delegation, planning or supporting of staff”.

-As other noble Lords have said, this is in direct conflict with the Supreme Court decision, delivered by the noble Baroness, Lady Hale, that:
+As other noble Lords have said, this is in direct conflict with the Supreme Court decision, delivered by the noble and learned Baroness, Lady Hale, that:

 “‘Participate’ in my view means taking part in a ‘hands-on’ capacity”.

 It is terribly important, I think, that a medical professional should not be required to do something directly contrary to their conscience.
 I hope your Lordships will want to uphold the Supreme Court decision and, therefore, to reject this Bill.
 My noble and learned friend Lord Brown set out that decision in detail, which was most helpful.

 I support the concern of the noble Lord, Lord Dubs, that this Bill also says nothing about whether healthcare staff could conscientiously object to helping mentally competent adults with their advance care plan, including clarifying situations where they would want treatment to be withdrawn.
 If that happened, it would have a swathe of further detrimental effects for patients.
 It is important for us all to try to put ourselves in the position of a dying person whose suffering has become unbearable and whose treatment is only prolonging a situation they find intolerable.
 The patient wants the ability to decide how much suffering they are willing and able to take.
 Can anyone really say that the patient should be denied that right?